rabgabor/tech-work-sample/README.md

 # Work sample - iOS Application developer

+## Developer comments

+- In order to run the app, provide a Config.plist file similar to the provided ConfigExample.plist file.
+Here, provide your API key for the "apiKey".
+The app can be built by default, but please note that it requires iOS 13.1 to run.
+- The app supports dark mode and has adaptive layout.
+It has no buttons apart from the UIAlerts.
+It fetches the location and the weather based on the location every five minutes when the app is in foreground.
+When sent to background or location authorization is given, the timer restarts.
+- I spent 8 hours doing the assignment.

 ## Assignment

 - Build a simple one-view conroller app that shows the weather at your current location.